...purchase below to continue the course

 - Being: Nurses make decisions based on their core values.
 This inherent quality prompts individuals to behave appropriately in diverse situations.

-- Acting ethically: Nurses make fair and just decisions personally and professionally without allowing biases to impact their decision.
+- Acting ethically: Nurses make fair and just decisions, both personally and professionally, without allowing personal biases to influence their professional judgments.
 They should be aware that biases exist but not allow them to influence their decision.

 - Flourishing: Nurses will undergo a personal and professional transformation to a higher level of maturity and well-being.
 This transformation occurs on a continuum of growth.